chettrick/stm32cubef4/Projects/STM32F401-Discovery/Examples/UART/UART_TwoBoards_ComPolling/readme.txt

 @par Example Description

-This Example shows a UART transmission (transmit/receive) between 2 STM32F401-Discovery kits in polling mode.
+This example describes a UART transmission (transmit/receive) in polling mode between two boards.

 At the beginning of the main program the HAL_Init() function is called to reset all the peripherals, initialize the Flash interface and the systick.